hackerb9/vt340test/mmj.md

-# DEC 423 (MMJ) Serial Port Pinout and Wiring
+# MMJ (DEC 423) Serial Port Pinout and Wiring

-The VT340 has a standard RS-232 DB-25 connector only for its first communication port.
-The second communication port and printer port require a DEC-423 connection — colloquially known as "MMJ", Modified Modular Jack and referred to by marketing as "DECconnect".
+The VT340 has three MMJ ("Modified Modular Jack") ports: the first and second communication port and the printer port.
+Officially it is called "DEC-423" or "DECconnect", but colloquially and most commonly it is MMJ.

 <!-- XXX TODO: Put image of back panel here with arrow to MMJ and -->
 <!-- showing synonyms: MMJ, DEC-423, DECconnect. -->

-(The first communication port also has a DEC-423 port which can be used instead of DB-25.)
+Note that MMJ is not required as the VT340 also has a standard RS-232 DB-25 connector which can be configured in the VT340 Setup menu to map to the first communication port.
+However, to get the most of your VT340, including dual sessions and printing graphics, you'll need MMJ cables.

-## Why DECconnect is nifty
+## Why MMJ is nifty

 * Simple "telephone" line cable
 * Connect any two devices with that one cable (no more messing with